 2. One Way to Consolidate Debt

 Another benefit of a personal loan is that you can actually use a personal loan to consolidate other debt.
-In the above example, I showed you how easily one can get into a great amount of credit card debt.
-Let’s change that scenario a little.
 If I ran up my credit card balance too high because I either did not know that the minimum payment was not enough or even just did not have more than that to pay back, I am going to find myself in a good bit of trouble that may affect me for years to come.
 If I have more than one out of hand debt that I simply cannot catch up, the stress is probably eating away at me.
 I can either continue on the same path, work extra jobs to try to pay it all back, or consider a personal loan.

 If I get approved for enough to cover the debt I owe, I can pay the debts off and pay a much lower interest loan payment.
 In simple math, paying off one $1,500 personal loan at 10% interest is a lot better than paying on two debts that charge 25% interest each.

 If I take out the loan mentioned above to pay off those debts, I am likely to have a little more cash each month than I did when I was attempting to make higher payments.
 That freed up cash can then go to other necessities, savings or paying off yet another debt.
 When you owe less out, you can accomplish more financially.